soul-traveller/rectarg/README.md

 • Each patch ID (e.g. A01) is matched to corresponding data in `.cie`.
-Supports recognition of label differences, such as A1 vs A01, or with or without quotes (A1 vs "A1").
+Supports recognition of label differences, such as A1 vs A01, or with or without quotes (A1 vs "A1"), or special labels with preceding number, like "2A1".

 --------------------------------------------------------------------------------
 COLOR CONVERSION
 --------------------------------------------------------------------------------

-• Preferred data columns: LAB_L / LAB_A / LAB_B
+• Default data columns from cie file: LAB_L / LAB_A / LAB_B
   Fallbacks: “L*”, “A*”, “B*” or equivalent variants.
+  Alterntively, data columns can be selected to use XYZ columns.

 • Conversion pipeline:
       LAB (D50) → XYZ (D50) → XYZ (D65 via Bradford) → sRGB (IEC 61966-2-1)

-• Resulting RGB values are clipped to [0–1] and scaled to 16-bit integers.
+• Resulting RGB values are not clipped or manipulated to preserve true reference colors.

 --------------------------------------------------------------------------------
 LABELS AND TEXT